dougeby/IntuneDocs/intune/end-user-company-portal-messages.md

 ---
 # required metadata

-title: Company Portal messages users may see on Android
+title: Company Portal messages users may see on devices
+titlesuffix: Microsoft Intune
-description: Describes Company Portal app messages that Intune end users might see.
+description: Understand the different messages that end users may see in the Company Portal.
 keywords:
 author: barlanmsft
 ms.author: barlan